shahabshahab2/bkbase/README.md

    #Jenkins plugins

-   g) The setup wizard skiped by setting -Djenkins.install.runSetupWizard=false and some instace plugins loaded by \
+   g) The setup wizard skipped by setting -Djenkins.install.runSetupWizard=false and some instance plugins loaded by \
      importing plugins.txt into install-plugins.sh script.
    h) The dummy job is imported while creating the image in the Docker file.
-As jenkins is runnig by jenkins user, ownership of the \
+As Jenkins is running by Jenkins user, ownership of the \
-      dummy jobs should changed to jenkins as it is getting copy ( --chown=jenkins:jenkins )
+      dummy jobs should changed to Jenkins as it is getting copy ( --chown=jenkins:jenkins )

 To run the above app.